Country-by-Country Reporting in United Arab Emirates

 In the event that the Ultimate Parent Entity fails to submit the CbCR notification by the specified deadline, an administrative penalty of AED 1,000,000 will be imposed.
 Furthermore, an additional administrative penalty of AED 10,000 per day will be levied for each day that the failure persists, with a maximum penalty of AED 250,000.

-In the event that a multinational enterprise (MNE) fails to retain the necessary documents and information as stipulated in this resolution for a period of at least five years following the date of reporting to the competent authority, an administrative penalty of AED 100,000 will be enforced.
+If a multinational enterprise (MNE) fails to retain the necessary documents and information as stipulated in this resolution for a period of at least five years following the date of reporting to the competent authority, an administrative penalty of AED 100,000 will be enforced.

 Failure to furnish the requisite information to the competent authority will result in an administrative penalty of AED 100,000.
 Additionally, a reporting entity will be subject to an administrative penalty ranging from a minimum of AED 50,000 to a maximum of AED 500,000 in the event of providing inaccurate or incomplete information.